coder-karen/wdp-plugin/README.md

 * Initial release

 ## Upgrade Notice

+### 1.0.1
+* Changing target page from button url's to be internal, and changing short description

 ### 1.0.0
 * First stable version.
 Fix to prevent shortcode output always displaying before content, and to allow unlimited number of items to display on the shortcode page